The International Arbitration Review: Myanmar

 In respect of applications for a stay of proceedings in favour of arbitration, we are aware of at least one case where a stay was not granted and a number of cases where the outcomes were inconsistently applied (for example, notwithstanding the grant of a stay, in one arbitration case, a court continued to fix court hearing dates at which the parties were required to turn up and update the court on whether the arbitration was still ongoing or whether it had reached a resolution).
 However, anecdotally and generally, the Myanmar courts have been granting more stay applications and upholding arbitration as the contractually agreed dispute resolution mechanism.

-In respect of applications for the enforcement of arbitral awards, we are aware of a number of ongoing applications.
+In respect of applications for the enforcement of arbitral awards, we are aware of a successful application and a number of ongoing applications.
 Notwithstanding the lack of local jurisprudence, the legal position is that foreign arbitral awards from member countries of the New York Convention should be enforced more easily than foreign judgments in Myanmar.
 As such, parties should consider agreeing to arbitration in a member country of the New York Convention in dealing with parties who are resident in Myanmar or have assets in Myanmar.

 iii Investor–state disputes